 (Yes I always laugh at my coffee mug, why do you ask?)

 8. Set up e-mail rules to keep your sanity.

-Seriously.
-Do it.
-I check my e-mail twice a day: once in the morning and once in the late afternoon at the end of my workday.
-That's it.
-I don't keep my e-mail tab open on my computer and I don't get notifications on my phone.
+I don't keep my e-mail tab open on my computer and I don't get notifications on my phone or desktop.
 BEST BUSINESS DECISION EVER!!!!
 Well, one of them anyway.

 9. Overestimate your time.